latommyla/JS-Quiz/README.md

 ## Description

-This project has HTML, CSS, and JS involved.
 Developing a quiz application based on Javascript and applying what we learned in the past weeks.

+## What was used in this project?

+- HTML
+- CSS
+- JQuery

 ## Installation